-The first fest took place in 2007.
-It is a fun-filled learning and entertaining event which attracts tourists and locals alike.
+It is a fun-filled learning and entertaining event, which attracts tourists and locals alike.

 Shop at Lithia Artisans Market

-This is a weekend outdoor artisans’ market located close to Lithia Park in downtown Ashland.
+This is a weekend outdoor artisans’ market in downtown Ashland, located near Lithia Park.

-It has over 35 stalls selling handcrafted jewellery, pottery, glasswork, fibre art, home décor, photographs, sketches by regional artists and artisans.
+It has over 35 stalls selling handcrafted jewelry, pottery, glasswork, fiber art, home décor, photographs, sketches by regional artists and artisans.

 Enjoy a Cabaret Act

-Oregon Cabaret Theatre is located in a renovated 20th century church, popularly known as “the Old Pink Church”, in downtown Ashland.
+In downtown Ashland, Oregon, Cabaret Theatre is located in a renovated 20th-century church, popularly known as “the Old Pink Church.”

 The theatre dates back to 1986 and currently presents close to 300 performances annually by extremely talented artists.

-The festival is hosted at three venues, namely, the Varsity Theatre, the Historic Ashland Armory, and the Ashland Street Cinemas.
+The festival is hosted at three venues: the Varsity Theatre, the Historic Ashland Armory, and the Ashland Street Cinemas.

-Another popular film festival in Ashland is Varsity World Film Week which takes place for 7 days in October.
+Another popular film festival in Ashland is Varsity World Film Week, which lasts for seven days in October.

 Popular diners and restaurants in Ashland include Greenleaf Restaurant, Peerless Restaurant and Bar, Alchemy Restaurant and Bar, Larks Home Kitchen Cusine, Smithfields Restaurant and Bar, Caldera Brewery and Restaurant, Martolli’s Hand Tossed Pizza, Amuse Restaurant.